CS157A-Team18/CS157A-Team18/README.md

 - Users will be able to set their own preferences for food recipes; such as the level of spiciness, the food cultures, and many more.
 - The system will save the information and organize the pages to fit the user preference.

+4. Filter
-4. Users will be able to filter food recipes by:
+- Users will be able to filter food recipes by:
     a.
 Popularity
     b.
 Cooking difficulty
     c.
 Spiciness